 Preventative Services.
 Having annual screening visit with your doctors and specialists can help identify health issues, risk factors and unhealthy lifestyle habits.
 Working closely with your doctors, you can make necessary lifestyle changes to help reduce risks.

 Disease Management Programs.
-AgeWell New York offers disease management programs which helps members learn to cope with and manage chronic conditions like diabetes or high blood pressure.
+AgeWell New York offers disease management programs which helps members learn to cope with and manage chronic conditions like diabetes, high blood pressure or heart disease.
 Participating in a disease management program gives you access to information about exercise, medicine, diet, and other treatment options, which help lower your risk of stroke and improves overall quality of life.

 Access to a Care Manager or Wellness Coach.
 Having a dedicated person to help members navigate all of these services gives them easier access to their benefits so they can focus on staying healthy.
 Care Managers and Wellness Coaches can help members stay on track with their health goals and assist with things such as medication management, care planning, routine screenings and preventative services.
 Care Managers and Wellness Coaches are available to promote and support healthy living.